carinam17/carinam17.github.io/about.md

 ### Writing

-From editing a essays to writing copy for websites and educational materials, I welcome any opportunity to develop my writing skills and use them in a variety of capacities.
+From editing and revising essays to writing copy for websites and educational materials, I welcome any opportunity to use my writing talents in a variety of capacities.

 I have written short stories and poetry as well as promotional content and learning resources.
 My guidance in writing résumés and cover letters has helped others better represent their skills and background in order to gain admission to undergraduate and graduate schools as well as obtain jobs.